Jordyn Woods Shows Off Curvaceous Figure To Announce Her New Fitness Brand

 So Guysss!
 My big secret is finally out…..????
 I am so excited to finally to introduce my new fitness brand FrstPlace.
 I can now share the exact workout's I have done consistently for the past few months and that have got me into the best shape of my life!
 I have created at home and in the gym workout's so no one has to miss out!????????
 I have even included a free nutrition guide that will help with you everything you need to support the workout's.????
 For more information watch my new you tube video (link in bio) and from November 3rd 12pm you can go to www.frstplace.com Its time to put yourself FIRST.
 Lets do this together!????????

 Woods shared the promotional video for FrstPlace again on her Instagram page on Sunday, November 3.
 This time, the model shared that the website for the brand was now live for her fans to purchase.
-She shared that the 12-week guides for the brand also includes videos of the workouts, as well as assistance for consumers who wanted to watch their calorie intake.
+She shared that the 12-week guides for the brand also include videos of the workouts, as well as assistance for consumers who want to watch their calorie intake.

 View this post on Instagram